esimov/diagram/README.md

 # Start the application
 $ diagram
 ```
-A shell script is included to watch the output folder changes and automatically open the generated png files, however `inotifywait` is required for Linux distribution.
-To install on Ubuntu please run:
+A shell script is included to watch the output folder and automatically open the generated image files, however `inotifywait` is required for the Linux distribution.
+Use the following command to install it on Ubuntu:

 ```bash
 sudo apt install inotify-tools
 ```

-After this you can use the provided shell script by running `$ ./watch`.
+Then you can use the provided shell script to activate it by running the following command `$ ./watch`.

 **Update:**
 *The included shell script is not needed anymore, because an internal image viewer is bundled into the application.*